Richmond Flowers Jr.: Dallas Cowboys

-Flowers was selected by the Dallas Cowboys in the second round (49th overall) of the 1969 NFL Draft.
+Flowers was selected by the Dallas Cowboys in the second round (49th overall) of the 1969 NFL/AFL draft.
 He was chosen as an athlete, so he spent his first weeks in training camp on both offense and defense, before focusing on safety.
 In his first year, he was mostly used on kickoff returns (21.6 yards average), before being placed on the taxi squad to make room on the roster for an injured Bob Hayes.

 In 1970, he was beat out for the free safety position by the undrafted rookie Cliff Harris.
 After Harris was forced to leave the team because of military service obligations, he received the opportunity to start two games, but was eventually replaced in the starting lineup by Charlie Waters.
 His most important play as a Cowboy came against the Cleveland Browns, when the Browns had to punt while backed up against their end zone, he replaced an injured D. D. Lewis and blocked the punt that led to a game-winning field goal, for a final score of 6-2.
 In 1971, he returned to a reserve role and was waived on October 25, one day after the Cowboys defeated the New England Patriots in the first game at Texas Stadium.